Skip to main content

 Written by John Futch

-Updated over 2 years ago
+Updated over 2 months ago

 Some great brands for entry-level guitars are: Yamaha, Luna, Fender, Jasmine.
 Higher end guitars (brands like Martin and Taylor) have entry models, too, and you'll pay more for these but also reap the benefits: wonderful sounding guitars that feel great in the hands.
-(The "Little Martin" and the "Baby Taylor" leave shelves at roughly $400.
+(The "Little Martin" and the "Baby Taylor" leave shelves at roughly $600.
 Great deals, given that their sound is bigger than their size and price, and you'll want to keep them forever).

 Another option is to rent a guitar at a local music store.
 In Lexington, KY (home for us), guitar rentals are pretty cheap: around $14/month or so.
 This is a great option while you're still trying to figure out what kind of guitar to buy.
 (Be sure to check out This Article for guidance on guitar sizing.)

-As a teacher, I've witnessed the latter scenario many times.
-A student is passionate about guitar, improving daily, writing their own songs, and they just have a real knack for all of it...but their $100 six string sounds like it rejects the whole project--constantly going out of tune, sounding tinny and paper-thin, seeming to revel in its own unpredictability.
-It's like a slow, cruel murder of music and musical desire.
-But a well-crafted instrument is inspiring!
-Present it to the ambitious student and they'll thank you forever 😊
+So bottom line, a beginner can't appreciate a super-expensive instrument for what it is.
+But it's equally unwise to saddle a new student with a poorly built instrument.
+As a teacher, I've witnessed the latter scenario many times: a student is passionate about guitar, improving daily, writing their own songs, and they just have a real knack for all of it...but their $100 guitar sounds like it rejects the whole project--constantly going out of tune and sounding thin and lifeless.

 Did this answer your question?